TheFischerLab/Flipper/README.md

                         This is slow. default = False
 ```
 The `-t` flag controls the sigma threshold used for peakfinding.
 The default is 0.3.
-The `-plot` flag controls printing plots.
+The `-plot` flag controls creating and saving plots.
 These plots show the data range used for integration (based on the sigma threshold) and shows detected peaks by marking them with an `x`.

 ## Results
 As the program runs, the current status will be printed to the screen.